-Mediterranean Food is a way of life and a cuisine built on the ingredients of a region that just happens to be among the healthiest foods in the world!
+Mediterranean Food Is Not A Diet, it is a way of life and a cuisine built on some of the healthiest foods in the world!

 Lifestyle of the Mediterranean would certainly be healthy when your cheese comes from animals that have been herded in open land since ancient times!

 Desserts would certainly be healthy when the desserts you love are most often made from the sweetness of local bee farms and the ingredients are often nuts and fruit!

 Dining approach would certainly be healthy when large families seek to share at least one meal a week together; not rushed, elegantly indoors or al Fresco!

 Yogurt would certainly be healthy when you’ve been making your own yogurt since you were a kid and it was always used as the starter for the next batch… ie Real Yogurt!